5T33Z0/OC-Little-Translated/I_Windows/Install_Windows_NoBootcamp.md

-# Installing Windows without Bootcamp on Apple Macs
+# Installing Windows from within macOS without BootCamp

 ## About

 I recently tried to install Windows 10 on my `iMac11,3` but it didn't work.
 According to Windows Setup, the partition I had prepared on the SSD did not use the GUID Partition Table (GPT).
 Trying to convert the disk to GPT via CLI didn't work.
 Luckily, I came a across an app called Windows Install that allows installing Windows from within macOS.
 It extracts the files of a Windows .ISO to a designated Windows partition and then adds the `Microsoft` bootloader folder to the EFI partition.
+It works on Hackintoshes as well, of course.

 Once the installation is completed, you can reboot and the entry for booting Windows should be available from OpenCore's Bootpicker.
 I haven't tested it when using the Apple bootloader, though.
 I guess you just have to hold <kbd>Shift</kbd> after turning on the machine and the entry should appear.